CUBRID/cubrid-manual/en/api/python.rst

 **Building CUBRID Python Driver from Source Code (Linux)**

 To install CUBRID Python driver by compiling source code, you should have Python Development Package installed on your system.

-If you do not have the package, follow the instructions stated at http://www.cubrid.org/wiki_apis/entry/install-python-development-package .
+..
+FIXME: If you do not have the package, follow the instructions stated at http://www.cubrid.org/wiki_apis/entry/install-python-development-package .

 #.
 Download the source code from http://www.cubrid.org/?mid=downloads&item=python_driver.